mowal/Imputation_Paper/Data/README.md

 **Data**

-The original files for the Ames and Tox21 dataset can be found in [Original_Datasets](Original_Datasets).
-The Tox21 dataset was downloaded from [https://tripod.nih.gov/tox21/challenge/data.jsp](https://tripod.nih.gov/tox21/challenge/data.jsp) (last accessed 2021-05-25) and the Ames dataset (ISSSTY) from [https://www.iss.it/isstox](https://www.iss.it/isstox) (last accessed 2021-05-25).
+The original files for all three datasets can be found in [Original_Datasets](Original_Datasets).
+The Tox21 dataset was downloaded from [https://tripod.nih.gov/tox21/challenge/data.jsp](https://tripod.nih.gov/tox21/challenge/data.jsp) (last accessed 2021-05-25), the Ames dataset (ISSSTY) from [https://www.iss.it/isstox](https://www.iss.it/isstox) (last accessed 2021-05-25) and the ToxCast dataset from [https://moleculenet.org/datasets-1](https://moleculenet.org/datasets-1) (last accessed 2022-01-05).

 The processed datasets (after joining, chemical standardization and agregation) can be found in [Processed_Datasets](Processed_Datasets).